d4v3r/pcf-start-stop/README.md

 ### Sample `crontab` setup

-Setup up `crontab` entries to automate start and stop of the deployment.
+Setup up `crontab` entries on the Ops Mgr to automate start and stop of the deployment.

 Date/Time is based on UTC.

 ***Don't forget to set the PATH***
 ```
+$ env EDITOR=nano crontab -e

 # Edit this file to introduce tasks to be run by cron.
 #
 # Each task to run has to be defined through a single line